EmbarkStudios/octobors/README.md

 #### `automerge-grace-period`

-Grace period (in milliseconds) from when a PR has entered into an automergeable state, and when a merge is first attempted.
+Grace period (in seconds) from when a PR has entered into an automergeable state, and when a merge is first attempted.

 ### Events